Finding Your One Thing

 Getting your ducks, oops, dominos lined up is pretty powerful.

-Remember the whole 21 days to make a habit?
+Remember how they say it takes 21 days to make a habit?
 It’s not true.
-It can take a smaller amount of time, to even years to create a habit, but researchers have found on average, tasks get easier for many people, after about 66 days.
+It can take a smaller amount of time, or it could even take years to create a habit, but researchers have found on average, tasks get easier for many people, after about 66 days.
 Download your 66 Day Challenge Calendar to help track your one thing.

 Your GPS (Word doc) – This one is interesting, in that it asks you to write down your 5 strategies for achieving your #1 priority.
 I don’t think I’ve every thought of 5 strategies for achieving one goal.
 I’m kinda excited to do this.
 Also a little worried I won’t be able to come up with 5.